New Economic System: Basic points of NES

 Jeffrey Kopstein writes that “The primary goal of the reform was to overcome the yearly plan mentality that neglected long-range structural changes in technologies and production processes.”

+The International Monetary Fund explains that within the NES, Ulbricht stressed "Economic Levers" (ökonomische Hebel), which shifted the focus from fundamental quantitative indicators to a more holistic "profitability and premiums wages" perspective.

 Implementation and problems

 To succeed NES needed to overcome two problems: to ensure steady supplies of raw materials from USSR and to increase productive capacity of economy.

 In 1963, faced with its own shortages, the USSR informed the GDR that it would receive less oil than promised because of the need to support revolutionary Cuba.
 Also, deliveries of steel, cotton, grain and meat were reduced by 25-35%.

 Companies were allowed to decide and finance necessary investments from their own profits or to request money from the state.
 Since many companies did not generate any profit at all, this led to unrealistic increases in requests for financing from the state budget.

 During 1966 and 1967 the number of state-determined production indicators was further reduced and ministries were given more freedom in creating their own plans.
 At the same time plans for closing down unprofitable companies and transferring workers to other companies (unemployment was unimaginable) met with resistance from workers and the plan was never implemented.

 For political and prestige reasons the state was unwilling to close unprofitable factories and continued investing in loss-making industries.
 Also for political reasons Ulbricht was not ready to increase or liberalize the prices of consumer products.

 The SED regime was sensitive to any signals of working-class unrest and wage increases in these years outpaced productivity increases.
 Left to their own devices, companies started increasing salaries and bonuses.
 Salaries began to rise faster than the volume of available goods, creating more shortages and dissatisfaction among people.
 While previously the economy was administered and managed by party ideologues, NES required more knowledge of economics and within the SED two wings developed: one was made up of the old party members and the other of better-educated technocrats for whom ideological reasons were not the absolute guiding principle when making decisions about the economy.